JoeChristianson/PersonalPortfolio/README.md

 ## Summary

 This app is a personal coding portfolio for Joe Christianson.
-It has sections for about-me,projects, and a contact form.
+It has sections for about-me, projects, and a contact form.

 ## Details